 HACCP (Hazard Analysis Critical Control Point) is a food safety management system with international recognition.
 It systematically addresses and manages biological, chemical, and physical hazards throughout food production, from raw material procurement to distribution and consumption.

 HACCP, which Pillsbury initiated for the space program in the 1950s, has since gained widespread acceptance in the food industry.
-By incorporating scientific principles, it identifies and regulates potential hazards before they occur to prevent foodborne illnesses.
+By incorporating scientific principles, it identifies and regulates potential hazards before they occur to prevent foodborne illnesses, and easily accessible free templates can assist businesses in efficiently creating and implementing their own HACCP plans.
 HACCP, endorsed by certification programs and regulatory bodies, including GFSI, FDA, and Codex Alimentarius, is an integral framework for guaranteeing food safety and adherence to regulations throughout the global food supply chain.

 Food processing facilities, restaurants, caterers, and retail establishments are typical examples of organizations required to implement HACCP plans to ensure food safety.